MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/configure-interactive-experience-dashboards.md

 > [!NOTE]
 >  The **Queue** option is available in the dialog box only for queue-enabled entities.
 For entity dashboards, if the entity is not queue enabled, you won't see the **Queue** option in the dialog box.
 You can only use the **View option** in the stream of dashboards for entities that are not queue enabled.

-The following illustration is an example of a fully confifured chart panel, and stream panel:
+The following illustration is an example of a fully configured chart panel, and stream panel:

 ![All interactive charts](media/example-stream-visual.png)